pmh-3/Naive-Bayes-Classifier/README.md

 # Naive-Bayes-Classifier
 Implementing probabilities to predict the future.
-First step towards artificial intelligence.

 #By leveraging the data from past decisions, this program estimates the outcome given a set of features.